Is Charizard Good in Yellow Playthrough?

 Tutor Moves

-In Yellow, Charizard has a 510 base stat total and ranks as C-Tier: a niche pick in Yellow's meta.
+In Yellow, Charizard has a 510 base stat total and ranks as B-Tier: a solid option in Yellow for the right team.
 It works best as a pivot.
 Earthquake anchors the moveset.

 Mega Evolution isn't available in Yellow, but Charizard does have a Mega form in Gen 6-7 games (X/Y, ORAS, Sun/Moon).
 Mega Charizard hits 610 BST.